 - They make excellent watchdogs.
 Pomeranians are sure to bark all the way when they sense the presence of a mischievous stranger.

 - Pomeranians are intelligent and eager to learn.
 Thanks to their active nature, poms have been known to perform well as circus dogs, and they also appear in movies.
 However, it takes consistent training to bring the best out of them.

 - Pomeranians crave attention.
 Yes, these adorable cuties love to be the center of attention

 - They are always active and alert.
 As I mentioned earlier, the Pomeranian is highly alert.
-You shouldn’t be surprised seeing the cute little mutt exploring the house with his sharp little nose.
+You shouldn’t be surprised seeing the cute little pooch exploring the house with his sharp little nose.

 Basic Training For Pom Poms

 If you want your teddy bear pomeranian to turn out to be a good companion, he has to learn good manners.
 In this section, we’re going to look at the basic training tactics that are recommended for your adorable little pom pom.

 - House Breaking

 N.B: To get the best out of the training session, be sure to start as soon as you bring the little pup home.